Michael Curtiz

 - Communities under dictatorial control, and people who rebel (Captain Blood,

-Robin Hood, Dodge City, Casablanca)
+Robin Hood, Dodge City, The Sea Wolf, Casablanca)

 related (Essex and Tyrone rebel: The Private Lives of Elizabeth and Essex,